Life Expands: Random Thoughts Remembering Uzma

 Yet, Thanksgiving is here.
 It is an annual reminder to exercise gratitude, one of the key acts that can help one live a better life.
 So, this Thanksgiving, what do I feel grateful for?

 First of all, destiny, luck, fate, I take it back.
 I am indeed grateful to you for having brought us — Uzma and me — together.
 Without you, there is no way that a person belonging to the Kashmiri Pandit community, a community ethnically cleansed out of their homeland by Pakistan-sponsored and trained terrorists, would ever have met an actual person from Pakistan.
 Without you, we would not have been in love.
 Our marriage wouldn’t be a thing.
 Our kids, us in the house we are in, none of this would exist.
-Yes, like the gods in some greek myth, you extracted a heavy price for giving us all that.
+Yes, like the gods in some tragic ancient myth, you extracted a heavy price for giving us all that.
 But it allowed for Uzma to become part of me.
 For that, I am grateful.

 Second, I am grateful to Uzma.
 I know you can no longer hear me.
 You loved me back.
 You loved me even for my quirks, not despite them.
 All the times we spent in each other’s arms, in moments of joy and sorrow, and moments of just being, those are all memories I am thankful for.
 I am grateful for the two amazing kids we have together.
-I am grateful for your voice in my head that will forever be there telling me things.
+I am grateful for your voice in my head that will forever be there, telling me things.

 You used to help me appear as having a better sense of style and fashion than comes naturally to me.
 And how to improve a particular presentation.
 To take care of myself emotionally and physically.
 And about the importance of social niceties — they are not there to make life difficult; they are there to help strangers become friends.
 Your love and voice will always be with me.
 For that, I am grateful.